nosuggest/LeetCode/README.md

 # Purpose
-In order to solving the interesting alogrithm problems which meeting at the interviews frequently by me.
+In order to solving the interesting alogrithm problems which meeting at the interviews frequently by me and some interesting LeetCode problems.

 ****